zhihuammu/ODE-book/overview/motivation.md

 - A system of equations: $\displaystyle \frac{d\mathbf{Y}}{dt}=\mathbf{F}(t, \mathbf{Y})$

+We will also touch on graph theory and sparse matrix computation

+- Form adjacency matrix for a graph,

+- Reorder a graph to reduce the bandwidth and fill-ins of its adjacency matrix.

 ## Why we learn about Ordinary Differential Equations?

 Ordinary differential equations have wide applications in science and engineering: